forestryio/forestry.io/hugo/content/blog/announcing-instant-previews.md

 Writing an article, content creators need to know what that paragraph, that headline or that image is going to look like in its final state.
 This usually means a lot of back and forth between editing and regenerating a site preview, any delay here can frustrate and significantly impact time-to-publish.

 Moreover, delays are disruptive to staying focused and keeping your thoughts in order.
 Writing is an inherently creative task, getting into the "zone" is essential to achieve great results.
-A delayed preview can rip you out of that deep state of mind and risks the loss of that spark of genius or train of thought.
+A delayed preview can rip you out of that deep state of mind and risks the loss of that important train of thought.

 ### Large Sites

-Depending on your static site generator, large sites can take a long time to build, for some sites we've seen build times of more than an hour.
+Depending on your static site generator, large sites can take a long time to build.
+For some sites we've seen build times of more than an hour.
 If you're using Jekyll, waiting ten minutes for a site to build is not rare.
 This might (in some cases) be acceptable for deployment but it's not usable for reviewing and editing a post, page or article.

 **In short: Delays...
 Are...
 A...
 Big...
 Issue...**